Skip to content

 1. Bordeaux Private Full-Day Wine Tour

-You have the option of pre-selecting the wine regions you’d like to visit so you can fully customise your tour.
+You have the option of pre-selecting the wine regions you’d like to visit so you can fully customize your tour.

 Visit three different chateaux within the Medoc, Saint Emilion, Graves, or Sauternes and enjoy private wine tastings with your English-speaking guide.